MasterClass Review: Is It Worth It? [50+ Courses Watched]

 - Value for money: $180 for unlimited access to 1,000+ hours of courses from celebrity instructors is a great value. $180 for one course is fair.
 That price for 100+ courses is a steal. $15/month for complete access to what’s called the hub of celebrity education.
 Not bad.

-- Connection to personas: I personally enjoy connecting with people I’ve admired for so long, even if it’s only watching their videos.
+- Connection to personas: I personally enjoy connecting with people I’ve admired for so long, even if it’s only watching their video lessons.
 Just listening to Negreanu talk about poker for 8 hours felt so cool to me.

 - Some courses need to be updated: I think I saw a few from 2015, 2016, and 2019.
 A lot of the content is evergreen, but certain courses in business or creative arts might be a bit outdated.